rhynix/allowing/README.md

 end
 ```

-The validator can now be used as follows:
+The validator can be used on any object that responds to the attributes being validated, in this case `first_name`, `last_name` and `email`.
+This validator could be used as follows:

 ```ruby
 User = Struct.new(:first_name, :last_name, :email)